HELCOM Baltic Sea Environment Fact Sheet 2019, Published: 10 January 2020

 The statistical power of the time series was estimated from the standard deviation of the autoregression (Root Mean Square Error), the non-centrality parameter and the non-central t-distribution.
 As a guidance to assess significant changes, a difference of 25 % in 2 years can be detected with 80 % probability.

-The difference between the Bothnian Bay and Bothnian Sea was determined from marginal means in an ANOVA on natural logarithm transformed bacterial growth, where area and year were fixed factors, and month a co-variate.
+The difference between the Bothnian Bay and Bothnian Sea was determined from marginal means in an ANOVA on bacterial growth data, where area and year were fixed factors, and month a co-variate.

 Figure 3.
 The bacterioplankton growth rate at stations C14 and C1/C3 below the stratified layer (40-100m) in the Bothnian Sea show no significant trend since 1994.
-Lines defined as in figure 1.
+Lines defined as in Figure 2.

 Ahlgren, J., Grimvall, A., Omstedt, A., Rolff, C., Wikner, J., 2017.
 Temperature, DOC level and basin interactions explain the declining oxygenconcentrations in the Bothnian Sea.
 J. of Mar.
 Systems 170, 22-30,